 Data integrity is maintained through a number of different of technologies and procedures, each of which is important and serves a different purpose.

-Disk mirroring is a technique where the contents of a hard drive are mirrored on one of more hard drives, usually in RAID format.
+Disk mirroring is a technique where the contents of a hard drive are mirrored on one of more hard drives, usually in RAID 1 or similar format.

 This has the following advantages (depending on which form of RAID is used):